 When President Boris Yeltsin retired in 1999, assisted by his deputy chief of staff Vladislav Surkov, the brilliant public relations expert also known as the Puppet Master or as the Grey Cardinal, he managed appoint his own successor and handed supreme power to the former KGB colonel turned politician Vladimir Putin, safeguarding the interests of the Yeltsin family.

-In 1975, after Vladimir Putin had attended Leningrad State University, he was recruited by the KGB and specialized in political intelligence and was assigned during the Cold war to a field office in Dresden, East Germany, a post of little significance.
+Vladimir Vladimirovich Putin was born in Leningrad in In 1952.
+Like many, his family had suffered greatly in the war.
+His father was badly wounded at the front, while his older brother died at childhood during the siege.
+After Vladimir Putin had attended Leningrad State University, he was recruited by the KGB and specialized in political intelligence and was assigned during the Cold war to a field office in Dresden, East Germany, a post of little significance.
+In Dresden he experience the coming down of the Berlin wall.

-Upon his return after the German unification, Putin was given a job as Deputy Rector of Leningrad University and soon was employed by Anataly Sobshak, his former University professor first as his Chief of Staff before being named Deputy Mayor while also rising in the ranks of the FSB, formerly the KGB.
+Upon his return after the German unification, Putin was given a job as Deputy Rector of Leningrad University and soon was employed by Anatoly Sobchak, his former University professor first as his Chief of Staff before being named Deputy Mayor while also rising in the ranks of the FSB, formerly the KGB.

-In 1998 Mischa as Putin was known in Saint Petersburg to foreign investors, became deputy to Pavel Barodin, supervising the Kremlin’s foreign transactions and state holdings and was appointed in 1998 by Boris Yeltsin as Head of the FSB.
+In 1998 Vologda as Putin was known in Saint Petersburg to foreign investors, became deputy to Pavel Borodin, supervising the Kremlin’s foreign transactions and state holdings and was appointed in 1998 by Boris Yeltsin as Head of the FSB.

 Ultimately on August 9th, 1999 Yeltsin fired his Prime Minister Sergei Stepashin and replaced him by Vladimir Putin and made him his successor.
 At the end of 1999 Boris Yeltsin resigned and Putin became acting President until the elections of 2000.
 As acting President Vladimir Putin pardoned Boris Yeltsin and his family from any criminal charges.

-This all changed when in September of 1999 bombs started to exploit in different cities killing hundreds of people and Putin ordered his war against the Chechen republic deemed responsible, although FSB involvement was rumoured.
-Due to his ruthless approach Putin’s popularity rose to 45% by the end of the year.
+This all changed when in September of 1999 bombs started to exploit in different cities killing hundreds of people and Putin ordered his war against the Chechen republic deemed responsible, although FSB involvement was rumored.
+Due to his ruthless approach and domination of the media Putin’s he was able to portray his critics as “enemies of the state” as his popularity rose to 45% by the end of the year.
+The events were also used to justify Putin’s strengthening of state power, which has steadily increased during his years in power.

-In the March 2000 election Vladimir Putin was elected with 53% of the vote, helped by the Government control of the television stations and with a ruthless approach towards the Chechen terrorist treat which led to the complete destruction of Grozny.
+In the March 2000 election Vladimir Putin was elected with 53% of the vote, helped by the Government control of the television stations and with a ruthless approach towards the Chechen terrorist treat which led to the complete destruction of Grozny (December 1994 to March 1995).
+In 2003, the United Nations called Grozny “the most destroyed city on earth.”
 Obviously Vladimir Putin forgot to remember what Stalin did to the Chechens or he would not have invaded Chechnya again.

 Russia found in Vladimir Putin the tactician an unlikely, cynical and cold-eyed host who in his life often was at the right time and place.

-To understand Vladimir Vladimirovich Putin is to look at his background as a Chekist and experiences made before and after the unification of Germany and with the disintegration of the Soviet Empire which according to Putin was “the greatest geopolitical catastrophe of the century,” whereby the often quoted humiliation of Russia by the US and Europe may be spurious, but not as spurious as to conclude the present Ukraine conflict has been thirty years in the making.
+To understand Vladimir Vladimirovich Putin is to look at his background as a Chekist and experiences made before and after the unification of Germany and with the disintegration of the Soviet Empire which according to Putin was “the greatest geopolitical catastrophe of the century.”

 Like before in our common European history, during periods of Russian domestic instability, Europe has made significant territorial gains at its expense, in 1584 during the times of troubles; in 1918 as the result of the revolution and civil war; and in 1991 as Ukraine, Belarus, Moldova and the Baltic and the South Caucasus and Central Asian states gained independence.